 Our Lady of Fatima Parish, Piscataway, will hold a Holy Hour of Prayer for the Dying every Thursday from 3 to 4 p.m. in the church.
 Come and pray for those who are dying, especially those who die suddenly and unprepared to enter eternal life.
 For information, call (732) 968-5555.

-May 7, 4 p.m. – All are invited to attend a Holy Hour with Rosary and Benediction to pray for priests and vocations on the first Sunday of the month at the Carmelite Monastery, 26 Harmony School Rd., Flemington.
+March 4, 4 p.m. – A Holy Hour with Rosary and Benediction to pray for priests and vocations will be held at the Carmelite Monastery, 26 Harmony School Rd., Flemington.
+All are invited.

 Fun and Food

 Feb.
 25, 8 to 11:30 a.m. – Holy Trinity Parish, Bridgewater, invites all to its pancake and scramble egg breakfast.
 The menu will include pancakes, eggs, sausages, fruit, donuts, bagels and beverages.
 Tickets are, $7 for adults and $3 for children ages 7 to 12 years old.
 Children 6 and younger are free.
 To purchase tickets, call (908) 526-2394.
 Tickets will also be sold at the door.